DeclanChidlow/vale.rocks/src/posts/uses.md

 I generally look for apps that I can customise, that are open-source, and that adhere to Material You.
 The apps I've currently got installed include:

 - [Bluesky](https://bsky.social/about)
-- [Pixel Camera](https://play.google.com/store/apps/details?id=com.google.android.GoogleCamera): I bought my phone partly for the camera, and no third-party app comes close in processing, so with the stock Pixel Camera app I roll, albeit with revoked network permissions.
+- [Pixel Camera](https://play.google.com/store/apps/details?id=com.google.android.GoogleCamera): I chose my phone partly for it's camera, and no third-party app comes close in processing, so with the stock Pixel Camera app I roll, albeit with revoked network permissions.
 - [Vanadium](https://grapheneos.org/features#vanadium): Vanadium is a privacy-focused fork of Chromium bundled with GrapheneOS.
 As much as I dislike playing into Chrome's market dominance, Firefox on Android is very poor security-wise, plays badly with PWAs, and there isn't much point having two separate browser engines installed, among other issues.
 - [FlorisBoard](https://florisboard.org): Excellent and very customisable FOSS keyboard.
 - [FeedFlow](https://www.feedflow.dev): A very nice feed reader.
 Posts open in browser rather than being displayed in-app.